 Jeffrey Klausner, MD, MPH

-Dr. Klausner is a Professor of Medicine in the Division of Infectious Diseases.
+Jeffrey Klausner, MD, MPH, is a Professor of Medicine in the Division of Infectious Diseases in the David Geffen School of Medicine and Adjunct Professor of Epidemiology in the Fielding School of Public Health.
 Dr. Klausner earned his Medical Degree from Cornell University Medical College with Honors in Research.
 He completed his Residency in Internal Medicine at the New York University—Bellevue Hospital Center.
 Dr. Klausner earned his Master’s in Public Health with a focus on International Health and Epidemiology at the Harvard School of Public Health.
 After that training, Dr. Klausner was an Epidemic Intelligence Service Officer at the Centers for Disease Prevention and Control.
-Dr. Klausner completed his Fellowship in Infectious Diseases at the University of Washington, Seattle, under the mentorship of Prof. King Holmes.
+Dr. Klausner completed his Fellowship in Infectious Diseases at the University of Washington, Seattle.

-Dr. Klausner’s research interests are in applied epidemiology and the prevention and control of infectious disease s of public health importance like HIV, STDs, TB and cryptococcus.
+Dr. Klausner’s research interests are in applied epidemiology and the prevention and control of infectious disease s of public health importance like HIV, STDs, TB and cryptococcal infections.
 Dr. Klausner has a particular interest in the use of technology—information, digital, and laboratory—to facilitate access to treatment for disadvantaged populations.
 Dr. Klausner has been funded by the NIH, CDC, private pharmaceutical and test manufacturers to study the benefits of new ways to find and treat infectious diseases.
-Dr. Klausner has been a leading advocate in the use of medical male circumcision for HIV and STD prevention.
 Dr. Klausner is a frequent advisor to the CDC, NIH and WHO and a popular public speaker.
 Dr. Klausner is a highly sought after mentor who has trained dozens of fellows, residents and students of medicine and public health.